Saturday, December 27, 2025

 Success and Iron

-There was a report of increased activity for Aurora Borealis (Northern Lights).
-I have tried a few times before, but failed each time.
+There was a report of increased auroral activity (Northern Lights).
+I have tried several times but failed each time.
 This time, I went out knowing the camera could see the colors before the eye could.
 As I looked for a vibrant sky, I used my phone to preview the areas.
 It was odd that the sky was so different in so many ways, yet only a few miles apart.
-I drove around for a few hours and took more than 100 photos, and only a dozen were great.
+I drove around for a few hours and took more than 100 photos; only a dozen were high quality.
 A few of those are below.

 • Fatigue and weakness: Feeling unusually tired, even after rest.

-• Shortness of breath often occurs, and inhalers do not help.
+• Shortness of breath is common, and inhalers are ineffective.
 I feel winded with light activity.

-• Dizziness or lightheadedness - Anemia can affect blood flow to the brain, leading to these feelings.
+• Dizziness or lightheadedness: Anemia can reduce blood flow to the brain, leading to these symptoms.
 Twice in the last three months, I went totally blank and passed out.
 Luckily, I did not break anything or walk down the stairs when it happened.

 • My feet are always very cold!